nathantsoi/redis-store-json/redis-store/README.md

 If you are on **Snow Leopard** you have to run `env ARCHFLAGS="-arch x86_64" ruby ci/run.rb`

+## Configuring Redis Store

+### Changing storage strategies

+Several months ago Matt Huggins (https://github.com/mhuggins) introduced a change to the redis-store gem to decouple how it marshals data into the redis database.
+Normally, data is marshalled using Ruby's Marshal class.
+This strategy is fine when access to the data is only given to Ruby-based application but not for any other kind of application unless it has implemented its own Ruby Marshal parser.
+With this change, a more universal marshal strategy can be applied like JSON.
+There are caveats to using different strategies such as JSON not serializing Ruby objects properly so make sure that you are using the strategy that fits your needs.

+Example usage:

+# each of the following will create a new redis store object that uses the new Marshal adapter
+Redis::Store.new
+Redis::Store.new(:adapter => :marshal)  # symbol shorthand
+Redis::Store.new(:adapter => Redis::Store::Strategy::Marshal)  # actual class
+Redis::Store.new(:adapter => "Redis::Store::Strategy::Marshal")  # string name representing class

+# each of the following will create a new redis store object that uses the new Json adapter
+Redis::Store.new(:adapter => :json)   # symbol shorthand
+Redis::Store.new(:adapter => Redis::Store::Strategy::Json)  # actual class
+Redis::Store.new(:adapter => "Redis::Store::Strategy::Json")  # string name representing class

+Creating a strategy:

+A new strategy simply has to be able to perform two methods: _dump and _load.

+module RedisYamlAdapter
+  def self._dump(object)
+    ::YAML.dump(object)
+  end

+  def self._load(string)
+    ::YAML.load(string)
+  end
+end

+Redis::Store.new(:adapter => RedisYamlAdapter)

 ## Copyright

 (c) 2009 - 2011 Luca Guidi - [http://lucaguidi.com](http://lucaguidi.com), released under the MIT license